What is The Linda?

-The Linda – WAMC’s Performing Arts Studio, founded in 2002 is a restored 1926 art-deco bank located in the heart of the Central Avenues Business District in Albany, New York.
+The Linda – WAMC’s Performing Arts Studio, founded in 2002 is a restored 1926 bank located in the heart of the Central Avenues Business District in Albany, New York.
 This multi-purpose auditorium and recording studio hosts a diverse roster of performing arts and gatherings including concerts, debates, lectures, films, celebrations, and other activities, many of which are broadcast throughout WAMC’s seven-state listening area and online at wamc.org.

-WAMC has been a pioneer in public broadcast dating back to its establishment by Albany Medical College of Union University in 1958.
+WAMC has been a pioneer in public broadcasting dating back to its establishment by Albany Medical College of Union University in 1958.
 Chartered as a public radio station in 1970, it has been a staple of public broadcasting covering seven states.
 Its decision to base operations in the inner city region of Albany’s Central Avenue was a testament to its belief in the revitalization of the community.
 Less than 100 yards from the station’s broadcast facilities sat the Fleet Bank, an Albany landmark that had been abandoned and unused for years.
 Once it had been determined that the building was sound, a grant was obtained to fund the venture.

 Since its inception, The Linda has collaborated and partnered with a variety of organizations to empower and give back to the community.
-The Linda has nurtured relationships with from all sectors, such as the City of Albany Mayor’s Task Force, the Black Women’s Association of Albany, the Central Business Improvement District and By helping organizations to channel information through the arts, provide a variety of entertainment, and cultivate a broad range of experiences,
+The Linda has nurtured relationships with from all sectors, such as the City of Albany Mayor’s Task Force, the Black Women’s Association of Albany, the Central Business Improvement District, the NEw York Folklore Society, UALBANY and by helping organizations to channel information through the arts, provide a variety of entertainment, and cultivate a broad range of experiences,

 The Linda experience is truly unique and the connection between the performer and the patron is unlike any other.
 The intimate setting paired with impressive acoustics provides the audience with a personal exposure to art and artist on a local, regional and national level.
 It is much more than a venue as it is a state-of-the-art broadcast studio; it is able to unite the artist and audience both live and over the airwaves.
 It presents the community with a wide variety of performances and events and in turn provides the artists with a broad and diverse audience.
 It has been and continues to be a medium for developing artists and empowers local talent by not only providing them with exposure but also access to an enhanced venue for creative growth.
 By fostering the relationship between the artist, audience and radio, The Linda is the link that brings all three full circle.